In 2018, I published this article under the title "How to Write a Perfect Blog Post That Drives Traffic and Conversions."

 "What if the topic I'm writing on doesn't have something I can sell?"

-Then you need a lead magnet that is relevant to that topic.
-If you have 5 sub topics of folks, you should have at least 5 separate lead magnets to get them all to join your list.
-Not sure that the second sentence make sense.
+Then you need a lead magnet that is relevant to your main topic.
+Also, if you have 5 sub topics then you should have at least 5 separate lead magnets to get them all to join your list.

 For example, I have the following sub-topics on this blog.